 Where the provisions of and directives issued under the Companies Act, 2017 differ with the requirements of IFRS, the provisions of and directives issued under the Companies Act, 2017 have been followed.
-Detailed accounting policies of the NPPMCL are attached as Annex A
+Detailed accounting policies of the NPPMCL are provided at Annex-A.

-10. Summary indicative balance sheet and profit and loss statement for the state-owned enterprise:
+9. Summary indicative balance sheet and profit and loss statement for the stateowned enterprise: